 - Repayments.
 Pay close attention to the repayment conditions of the loan.
-Some loans give you a few months before the repayments start.
-Some require fixed monthly repayments while others only require you to pay a monthly minimum.
+Some loans give you a few months before the repayments start, some require fixed monthly repayments and others only require you to pay a monthly minimum.

 - Flexibility.
-Being able to extend a loan is a big advantage.
+Being able to extend a loan can be a big advantage.
 Flexible repayment options can be a big help too.

 - Interest rates.
 Interest rates affect how much you actually end up paying over the lifetime of a loan.
 There are fixed and variable rates, and some loans have no interest at all.